[Last updated June 2015]

 Foreigners and citizens alike are allowed unrestricted import (or export) of precious metal as long as it is declared.
 Switzerland applies a relatively low 8% value-added tax (VAT) onto silver purchased inside Switzerland as well as on silver brought into Switzerland.
 Swiss VAT is waived if VAT was paid elsewhere within the EU or European Free Trade Association Area (EFTA).
 Make sure you have receipts that prove you paid VAT elsewhere.

 On the downside Switzerland is expensive.
 Property is expensive and a meal out in Zurich will cost you twice as much as in London.
 US citizens will have a particularly hard time opening any sort of financial services account.
-Perhaps the greatest problem with Switzerland is it is such an obvious target for governments wanting their citizens to pay taxes on off-shore held precious metals.
+Perhaps the greatest problem with Switzerland is it is such an obvious target for governments wanting their citizens to pay taxes on foreign held precious metals.

 Singapore would probably be at the top of our list of safe havens if it wasn’t for the governments weird policy of racking up debt by selling securities to invest in a national “Provident Fund”.
 Nevertheless, Singapore’s political and economic stability remains high.